-Notes in this part of ISO/IEC 7811 are only used for giving additional information intended to assist in the understanding or use of the document.
-They do not contain provisions or requirements to which it is necessary to conform in order to claim compliance to this part of ISO/IEC 7811.
+Notes in this document are only used for giving additional information intended to assist in the understanding or use of the document.
+They do not contain provisions or requirements to which it is necessary to conform in order to claim compliance with this document.